Ram John Holder

-Background
+Early life

 Holder's parents were devout members of the USA-based Pilgrim Holiness Church.
 He grew up in Georgetown, Guyana, during the 1940s and 1950s.
 Influenced by the church and the musical talents of his parents, he became quite accomplished playing the guitar.
 During the early '50s, the strict, strait-laced church membership was scandalised when he broke away and changed his name to "Ram" John.
 Holder began to perform as a folk singer in New York City.